 - Making available specialist tools and lighting and or breathing gear, if needed.

-Any company in which work is going to be carried out within a confined space must have drawn up an emergency rescue and evacuation procedure and carry out practice drills.
+Any company in which work is going to be carried out within a confined space must have drawn up an emergency rescue and evacuation procedure and carry out training drills.

 Communication systems also need to be set up so that communication can be carried out between those working in the confined space and those outside of it as well as how communication between the company and the emergency services is going to work.
 Time will also be a considerable factor when it comes to evacuating an area or initiating a rescue.

-There is so much more contained within the Confined Spaces Regulations 1997 than can be covered here but it is important to read through the legislation carefully where work in confined spaces is necessary.
+There is so much more contained within the Confined Spaces Regulations 1997 than can be covered here.
+It is important to have appropriate training and certification where work in confined spaces is necessary.
 Your life and that of others could depend on it.